warsurge/homework/README.md

 THEN I find a concise, descriptive title

+## Changes Made

+THERE was a lot of repeat information in the CSS that I consolidated into one class.
+CHANGED the side portion of the site into sideBAR so make it easier to keep track of what that piece of code was controlling.
+GROUPED together the footer to clean up the code.
+PUT alt tags for all of the images.
+MADE all links working to the correct site.

 You are required to submit the following for review:

 * The URL of the deployed application.